amazingProj/Graphic-images-framework/README.md

+The project can be run on eclipse-2019 or former Inteliji versions.

+I do this project with https://github.com/yoelbassin/PSWE when my github was asafJCT

 # Project in introduction to SWE
 This project is based on designing and modeling a virtual 3-dimensional graphical scene, with all the physics involved using ray tracing (light source, rays, reflections, refractions, color, occlusions etc.).